 What is mad learn?

-Mad learn is an educational platform that guides students through every stage of mobile app development, from concept to launch, without requiring prior coding experience.
+Mad learn is an educational platform guiding students through every stage of mobile app development, from initial concept to public launch, without requiring prior coding experience.

 Who can benefit from mad learn?

-Students in grades K-12, regardless of technical background, as well as educators seeking practical, project-based ways to teach computer science, digital literacy, and entrepreneurship.
+Students in grades K-12 benefit regardless of technical background, along with educators seeking practical, project-based methods for teaching computer science, digital literacy, and entrepreneurship.

 How does mad learn support teachers with limited coding knowledge?

-Mad learn provides comprehensive, ongoing professional development, equipping teachers with the tools, lesson plans, and confidence to facilitate student-led app creation.
+Mad learn provides comprehensive, ongoing professional development, equipping teachers with instructional resources, lesson plans, and confidence-building support for facilitating student-led app creation.

 Does mad learn focus solely on coding?

-No, mad learn integrates design thinking, critical problem solving, and communication skills alongside technical instruction, enabling a holistic approach to digital creation.
+No, mad learn integrates design thinking, critical problem solving, and communication skills alongside technical instruction, creating a holistic approach to digital creation education.

 Can mad learn apps be published publicly?

-Yes, students can publish their finished apps on Apple, Android, and web platforms, experiencing the full development lifecycle.
+Yes, students can publish completed applications on Apple, Android, and web platforms, gaining experience with the full development lifecycle.

 How can schools get started with mad learn?

-Schools can partner directly with mad learn for curriculum integration, teacher training, and ongoing support, and can tailor implementation to fit elective courses, after-school programs, or within core classes as needed.
+Schools can partner directly with mad learn for curriculum integration, teacher training, and ongoing implementation support, with flexibility to tailor usage across elective courses, after-school programs, or core class integration.